Martiless/flawlesscooking/README.md

 ### Home page:

-* Each button on the navigation bar were tested to make sure they brought you to the correct place.
+* Each button on the navigation bar were tested to make sure it brought you to the correct place.
 * The logo in the header was tested to make sure you return to the home page when it is clicked on.
 * Each social media icon in the footer was tested to make sure they not only opened in the correct social media pages but that they also opened in a new tab.
 * The email icon in the footer was tested to make sure it opened correctly